gmiaslab/ClassificaIO/README.rst

 ============

-This repository contains ClassificaIO, a Python package that provides a graphical user interface (GUI) for machine learning classification algorithms from scikit-learn.
+This repository contains ClassificaIO, a Python package that provides a graphical user   (GUI) for machine learning classification algorithms from scikit-learn.

 ClassificaIO Installation Instructions